spire-signpost/development/node/apps/node-todos-api/Readme.md

   * modify package.json for start script and engines
   * test deploy to Heroku

+#### v0.9 - add route and tests for Todo API - DELETE route with parameter
+  * add DELETE route with params
+  * create test methods for removing docs by id &c.
+  * test with Postman

 #### v1.0 - add route and tests for Todo API - PATCH route with parameter
   * add lodash js utility library
   * add PATCH route with params